quixio/quix-streams/docs/read.md

 ### TimeseriesData format

-[TimeseriesData](#timeseriesdata-format) is the formal class in the SDK which represents a time series data packet in memory.
+[TimeseriesData](#timeseriesdata-format) is the formal class in Quix Streams which represents a time series data packet in memory.

 [TimeseriesData](#timeseriesdata-format) consists of a list of Timestamps with their corresponding Parameter Names and Values for each timestamp.